WRTeam-in/eDemand-Doc/docs/rating.md

 - Check the [Changelog](/docs/changelog) for recent improvements
 - Subscribe to [our newsletter](https://wrteam.in/) for any news about the new update, upcoming sales

-Your feedback helps us make Elite Quiz better for everyone.
+Your feedback helps us make eDemand better for everyone.
 Thank you for being part of our community!